tensorflow/tpu/tools/ctpu/README.md

    `ctpu` sees that your Cloud TPU already has _some_ access pre-configured, it will make no changes.

- - **SSH Agent Forwarding**: When ssh-ing into the GCE VM, `ctpu` supports SSH Agent forwarding.
+ - **SSH Agent Forwarding**: When ssh-ing into the Compute Engine VM, `ctpu` supports SSH Agent forwarding.
 When working with non-public repositories (e.g. private GitHub repositories), credentials are required to clone the source tree.
-SSH Agent forwarding allows users to forward their credentials from their local machine to the GCE VM to avoid persisting credentials on the GCE VM.
+SSH Agent forwarding allows users to forward their credentials from their local machine to the Compute Engine VM to avoid persisting credentials on the Compute Engine VM.
 If you would like to disable SSH Agent Forwarding, pass the `--forward-agent=false` flag when executing `ctpu up`.
    Example:

    ```
    ctpu up --forward-agent=false